-Cyber security is a Hype – Justifiably So?
+Cyber security measures are a Hype

 For some time now, the media has paid an enormous amount of attention to the issue of cyber security.
 On the one hand, this is due to the fact that the number of cybercrimes has been continuously rising for years.
 Official statistics published annually by the Austrian Criminal Intelligence Service refers to a 30 percent increase in the number of reported cases in 2016 compared to the prior-year level.
 Naturally, it is assumed that actual number of unreported incidents is much higher.
 On the other hand, the European Commission realized a long time ago that the potential threat to the economy and society is much more serious due to digitalization and increasing networking.
 For this reason, there is clearly a need to take action.
 This is demonstrated by the increasing research budgets for cyber security in all affected areas, whether energy, transport or production, but also with respect to national defense or cyber defense.
 Universities, competence centers and research companies are responding to the high level of demand for new solutions.
 For example, in January 2018 a separate competence group for cyber security and defense was set up at JOANNEUM RESEARCH.